dlang/DIPs/DIPs/DIP1NNN-DK.md

 > type.

 Counter argmuments:
-- The current type names are often not based on mathematical or "official" names. `struct` and `union` are not named `product` and `sum`. `void` is not called `TUnit`. `char` is not called `UTF8CodeUnit`.
+- The current type names are often not based on mathematical or "official" names.
+`struct` and `union` are not named `product` and `sum`.
+`void` is not called `TUnit`.
+`char` is not called `UTF8CodeUnit`.
-- When a user truly wants to learn about `noreturn` in D, he invariably needs to check out the D documentation where it can be pointed out that it is indeed a bottom type.
+- When a user truly wants to learn about `noreturn` in D, he invariably needs to refer to the D documentation where it can be pointed out that it is indeed a bottom type.
-- No other language uses "bottom" in their typename for the bottom type and it's unreasonable to expect programmers are familiar with type theory.
+- No other programming language uses "bottom" in their typename for the bottom type and it is unreasonable to expect that most programmers are familiar with type theory.
 - New users may not encounter explicit mentions of the bottom type for a long time, but when they do, `TBottom exit();` will be confusing while `noreturn exit();` is immdediately obvious.

 ## Prior work